116th United States Congress: Diversity of the freshman class

 The demographics of the 116th U.S. Congress freshmen were more diverse than any previous incoming class.

 At least 25 new congressional representatives were Hispanic, Native American, or people of color, and the incoming class included the first Native American women, the first Muslim women, and the two youngest women ever elected.
-The 116th Congress included more women elected to the House than any previous Congress.
+The 116th Congress included more women elected to the House than did any previous Congress.

 Members

 Senate

 The numbers refer to their Senate classes.
 All class 1 seats were contested in the November 2018 elections.
 In this Congress, class 1 means their term commenced in the current Congress, requiring re-election in 2024; class 2 means their term ends with this Congress, requiring re-election in 2020; and class 3 means their term began in the last Congress, requiring re-election in 2022.